• Sign In

 Ask Dr. Knowitall

-“Does this look manmade?
+“Does this look manmade or natural?
 Describe the geometry, foliage, shadows, and colors using archaeological logic.
-Do not speculate about what it is—just describe the visual evidence.”
+Do not speculate about what it is—just describe the visual evidence to determine if it is natural or anthropogenic.”

 The best results come from: